datastax-labs/knowledge-graphs-langchain/knowledge_graph/prompt_templates/schema_inference.md

 If an edge is symmetric, it should be noted in the description.
 For example, a relationship representing marriage should be symmetric.

+For non-symmetric edges, the direction should be from more specific to more general.
+This makes it easier to start with questions about a specific concept (a person or place) and locate information about that concept.
+For example, relationships involving a person should generally start at the person and target various information about that person.

 ## 4. Strict Compliance
 Adhere to the rules strictly.
 Non-compliance will result in termination.